-Finally, the federal government recently received authority to collect more rebate information.
-The government requires insurers to submit information on, the 50 most frequently dispensed brand prescription drugs, the 50 costliest prescription drugs by total annual spending, the 50 prescription drugs with the greatest increase in plan or coverage expenditures from the previous year, prescription drug rebates, fees, and other remuneration paid by drug manufacturers to the plan or issuer in each therapeutic class of drugs, as well as for each of the 25 drugs that yielded the highest amount of rebates, and the impact of prescription drug rebates, fees, and other remuneration on premiums and out-of-pocket costs.
+The federal government recently received authority to collect more rebate information.
+The government requires insurers to submit information on the 50 most frequently dispensed brand prescription drugs, the 50 costliest prescription drugs by total annual spending, the 50 prescription drugs with the greatest increase in plan or coverage expenditures from the previous year, prescription drug rebates, fees, and other remuneration paid by drug manufacturers to the plan or issuer in each therapeutic class of drugs, as well as for each of the 25 drugs that yielded the highest amount of rebates and the impact of prescription drug rebates, fees, and other remuneration on premiums and out-of-pocket costs.
+While they have established the mechanism for collecting the data, no public report has been released to date.
+226